Guided Fishing Trip Frequently Asked Questions

 What happens if I get cold/hot/dehydrated or experience a medical emergency?

-The boat does carry first aid supplies in case of an emergency as well as a spare re-usable blanket if you get seriously cold.
-It is strongly recommended that you dress appropriately for the weather and bring your own medical supplies if you experience a condition that requires regular treatment such as diabetes.
-If your guide determines that you are experiencing a medical emergency that cannot be resolved on the water they will provide appropriate first aid and return you to port.
+The boat carries first aid supplies in case of an emergency.
+There is also a able blanket if you get seriously cold.
+It is strongly recommended that you dress appropriately for the weather.
+Please bring your own supplies if you experience a condition that requires regular treatment such as diabetes.
+If you experience a medical emergency that cannot be resolved on the water I will provide appropriate first aid and return you to port.

 What happens if I need to go to the bathroom?